-IIED Europe (full name the International Institute for Environment and Development – Europe) was created to contribute to efforts to achieve major progress towards the goals of sustainable development.
+IIED Europe was created to contribute to efforts to achieve major progress towards the goals of sustainable development.
 Registered in the Netherlands as a not-for-profit foundation in late 2020, its focus is global environmental and social change, including the impacts of European actors.

 Over the past two years we have established IIED Europe with a small core staff capacity located in Amsterdam (hosted by IUCN Netherlands).
-Our priority for the coming year is to grow IIED Europe so that its operations and its strategy are well-founded and clearly communicated with a broad range of audiences in the European Union and globally.
+Our priority for the coming year is to grow IIED Europe so that its operations and its strategy are well-founded and clearly communicated with a broad range of audiences in the European Union (EU) and globally.

-In February 2023 Alexandre Fernandes was appointed as IIED Europe's development director, and over the course of 2023 we will develop a number of focused workstreams and increased staff capacity, so the foundation can contribute substantively to efforts by a broad range of governments and organisations to address the challenges of climate change, threats to natural systems, the impacts of urbanisation around the world and the roles of private sector actors.
+In February 2023 Alexandre Fernandes was appointed as IIED Europe's development director, and over the course of 2023 we will develop a number of focused workstreams and increased staff capacity, so that we can contribute substantively to efforts by a broad range of governments and organisations to address the challenges of climate change, threats to natural systems, the impacts of urbanisation around the world and the roles of private sector actors.

 IIED Europe aims to maximise the impact of its work by delivering through partnership.
 As a small and newly established organisation coming into a crowded space, where many older research institutes exist that work on parallel and complementary issues, we need to partner with others to achieve the impact we’re seeking.